ruanorz/memoryleakexample/README.md

 5. Trying with Angular

-6. Trying with the demo project
+6. Trying with the demo project with 6.5.4 - @jose

 7. Setting the V8flags in the config for IOS